MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-aml-integrate.md

    ![Screenshot of the selections to delete a resource group in the Azure portal.](./media/service-aml-integrate/delete-resources.png)

 1. Enter the resource group name.
 Then select **Delete**.
 1. In My Workspace in the Power BI service, delete the report and the related dataset.
+You don't need to delete Power BI Desktop or the report on your computer.
+Power BI Desktop is free.

 ## Next steps